Military colours, standards and guidons: Serbia

 The Serbian Armed Forces colour design is very much unique, while gold fringe can be seen in these colours.
-At the observe is the national flag design, a tricolour with the national coat of arms, while the emblem and facing colour of the unit represented is in the reverse.
+At the obverse is the national flag design, a tricolour with the national coat of arms in the center of the colour, while the emblem and facing colour of the unit represented (combat formation or support unit) is in the reverse.